Madani00/Philosophers/README.md

 ## notes
 - CFLAGS = -Wall -Werror -Wextra -pthread -g -fsanitize=thread
 - 150 threads is a lot.
-A common guideline is to have a number of threads roughly equal to the number of CPU cores for CPU-bound tasks.
+- A common guideline is to have a number of threads roughly equal to the number of CPU cores for CPU-bound tasks.
 For I/O-bound tasks, you might have more threads, but 150 is still quite high.
+- NORE SURE: everytime philosopher eats you need to update his last meal time , in his campus people say as soon as the philo takes both forks

+## some ways to implement you program
+1 - odd sleep (time_to_eat / 2) (you need to make the philos sleep at the start of yr program) (when you have even number of philos 4 , it is easy cause the 1 and 3 eats, 2 and 4 sleeps vice versa)
+2 - odd start taking from right fork, even start taking from left fork (to prevent deadlock ) 3 - all philosophers take from right fork, except for the last one.
 ## tester
 https://github.com/AbdallahZerfaoui/42PhilosophersHelper